[Dovecot] "Maximum number of connections from user+IP exceeded" solution [Error countermeasures]

 It's a basic point - "look at the log, check the parameters, and take action" - but writing this article made me realize once again how important it is

-I hope this article will provide some useful knowledge and information to those who read it.
+I hope this article provides some useful knowledge and information to those who read it.

 Thank you for reading this far.